pylayers/pylayers/_sources/modules/gis.layout.txt

     L.editor()

 Then different graphs are processed in order to enrich the data structure for further computations as the calculation of signatures.
+Signatures can be seen as meta rays.

 .. code-block:: python
     L.build()

-As the building can be computed once there is a command for writing anf reading the layout additional information from gpickle format files.
+As the building can be computed once there is a command for writing and reading the layout additional information from gpickle format files.

 gpickle files are stored in $BASENAME/struc/ directory